 AC Manufacturing Automation | Material Handling & Vision

+Our favorite challenges are ones with few or no predicate solutions such as flex circuit board assembly automation.
 Over the years, as Valve expanded their Steam product line, AC had the privilege of a front row seat.
 Through our Integrated Engineering Team (IET) approach, we supported the development of Valve’s Steam Controller and Linux-based Steam Machine console.
 On the heels of these projects, Valve was also preparing to launch its own first generation Index VR headset.